Sports in Washington, D.C.: Historic teams

+Current team

-Washington was then without a professional baseball team for over three decades until Major League Baseball relocated the Montreal Expos to the city for the 2005 season.
+Washington was without a professional baseball team for over three decades until Major League Baseball relocated the Montreal Expos to the city for the 2005 season, becoming the Washington Nationals.
 In the interim, the Baltimore Orioles served as Washington's home team.
-Orioles ownership marketed the team heavily to Washington baseball fans, even removing "Baltimore" from the team's uniform (however, since the return of baseball to the D.C. area, Baltimore is now on the uniform).
+Orioles ownership marketed the team heavily to Washington baseball fans, even removing "Baltimore" from the team's uniform (however, since the return of baseball to the D.C. area, "Baltimore" is now on the uniform again).
 The Orioles' reliance on the Washington market became a hindrance to Washington's efforts to gain their own baseball team as Orioles ownership lobbied Major League Baseball to keep a professional team out of Washington.
 Eventually, baseball's owners, burdened with a poorly performing Montreal franchise, were convinced to move the team to Washington with the promise of a brand new stadium fully financed by the D.C. government.
 Orioles' owner Peter Angelos cast the lone dissenting vote in the 28–1 decision.
-After spending their first three seasons at RFK Stadium, the Nationals began playing at Nationals Park in 2008.
-The Nationals would eventually win their first-ever World Series pennant in 2019, beating the Houston Astros.
+After spending their first three seasons at RFK Stadium, the Nationals began playing at Nationals Park in the Navy Yard neighborhood in 2008.
+The Nationals won their first-ever World Series pennant in 2019, beating the Houston Astros in seven games.

+Other information

+Washington, D.C. has hosted five Major League Baseball All-Star Games.
+The Washington Senators hosted the 1937 and 1956 All-Star Games at Griffith Stadium.
+The 1962 and 1969 Games were hosted by the next Washington Senators franchise and were played at RFK Stadium.
+The 2018 All-Star Game was hosted by the Nationals at Nationals Park.

 Basketball

+Historic teams

-Washington's first professional basketball team was the Washington Capitols who played in the inaugural season of the Basketball Association of America (precursor to the National Basketball Association) at Uline Arena.
-That first year, the Capitols had a .817 winning percentage including a 17-game winning streak.
+Washington's first professional basketball team was the Washington Capitols, which played in the inaugural season of the Basketball Association of America (BAA) (the precursor to the National Basketball Association (NBA)).
+The team played their home games at Uline Arena.
+In 1946, their first year, the Capitols had a .817 winning percentage, and had a 17-game winning streak at one point during the season.
 The team began the 1948–49 season with a 15-game winning streak.
-The Capitols folded on January 9, 1951.
+The Capitols continued playing in the BAA until halting operations on January 9, 1951.

-An ABA team, the Washington Caps, played one season at Uline Arena (then known as Washington Coliseum) in 1969–70 and finished with a 44–40 record.
-The following year the team moved south and became the Virginia Squires.
+There were no professional basketball teams in Washington until the Oakland Oaks moved to Washington in 1969 and formed the Washington Caps.
+The Caps played as part of the American Basketball Association (ABA).
+They played their home games in Uline Arena, which was then known as the Washington Coliseum.
+The team only played two seasons in Washington, before moving to Norfolk, Virginia in 1970 to become the Virginia Squires.